 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 645 (OEM) are noticeably better than the AMD Radeon HD 7750 1GB GDDR5.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7750 1GB GDDR5 are marginally better than the Nvidia GeForce GTX 645 (OEM).

 The GTX 645 has a 23 MHz higher core clock speed and 16 more Texture Mapping Units than the HD 7750.
 This results in the GTX 645 providing 13.9 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.